stephaniereinders/stephaniereinders_website/content/home/experience.md

   description = """
   Responsibilities include:

-  * Conducted experiments for score-based likelihood ratios and steganalysis in MATLAB with data visualizations created in R.
+  * Conducting experiments for score-based likelihood ratios and steganalysis in MATLAB with data visualizations created in R.
-  * Applied score-based likelihood ratios – a statistical tool for quantifying the weight of evidence – to camera device identification to increase the transparency of results for use in court.
+  * Applying score-based likelihood ratios – a statistical tool for quantifying the weight of evidence – to camera device identification to increase the transparency of results for use in court.
-  * Created novel machine learning technique for steganalysis – detecting hidden data in digital images – that reduces the amount of necessary training time and image data.
+  * Creating novel machine learning technique for steganalysis – detecting hidden data in digital images – that reduces the amount of necessary training time and image data.
-  * Adapted experiment code to run in parallel computing environment on servers using Slurm job scheduler.
+  * Adapting experiment code to run in parallel computing environment on servers using Slurm job scheduler.

   """